FLORIDA INTERNATIONAL UNIVERSITY CHAPTER

 The Good and Welfare Committee shall be responsible for promoting the Chapter community, including planning social activities, organizing charitable events, and providing appropriate chapter responses to events such as illnesses, deaths, and retirements.

-ARTICLE IX.
-ELECTIONS
+ARTICLE X. ELECTIONS

 The number of senators to be elected is established at the state level based on total chapter membership as of January 15.
 The number of FEA Delegates to be elected is established according to FEA bylaws.
 The President shall report to the Chapter Council as soon as is practicable each year the number of Senators and Delegates allotted to the chapter by each respective body.

 Voting will be done by secret ballot; only members present at the Election Meeting may vote.

 The Nominations and Elections Committee shall tally the votes immediately upon completion of the election and announce the results at the Elections Meeting.
 Announcements of the results will be made by the President to the membership within one week after the Elections Meeting.

-ARTICLE X. STATE UFF SENATE
+ARTICLE XI.
+STATE UFF SENATE

 The Chapter President shall be a Senator.

-ARTICLE XI.
+ARTICLE XIV.
 RULES OF ORDER

 Robert's Rules of Order, Revised, shall govern in all cases not covered by the By-laws.

-ARTICLE XII.
+ARTICLE XV.
 AMENDMENTS